GluuFederation/docs-ce-prod/docs/source/installation-guide/setup_py.md

 * __-e__ Download JCE 1.8 and install it
 * __--allow_deprecated_applications__ Give the option to install Asimba and OpenLDAP
 * __--import-ldif=custom-ldif-dir__ Render LDIF templates from custom-ldif-dir and import them in LDAP
 * __--listen_all_interfaces__ Allow the LDAP server to listen on all server interfaces.
 This is required for clustered installations to replicate between LDAP servers.
-If not enabled, the LDAP server listens only to localhost.
+If not enabled, the LDAP server listens only to localhost
+* __--allow_pre_released_applications__ Enable options to install experimental features, not yet officially supported.

 Example Command: `# ./setup.py -as` This command will install Gluu Server with Asimba and Shibboleth IDP.